rushitambe07/demo/README.md

--Placemates is a centralized platform that helps student to connect with previously placed alumni.
+*Placemates is a centralized platform that helps student to connect with previously placed alumni.
 -The idea came to me as I faced problems in third year.We almost missed our first three years due to pandemic -so we were not aware of how placements would be work in our college or what should we study for placements.
 -bascailycy My classmates also facing the same issue, so we developed the Placemates website.